eric-k-chu/githubdb/README.md

 # githubdb

-a database simulating a db in GitHub
+a repository simulating a db in GitHub